ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 Kademlia stores nodes it knows about in a routing table.
 A routing table consists of buckets and  nodes are stored in these buckets.

-The novelty of the Kadmlia algorithm is the XOR metric it uses.
+The novelty of the Kademlia algorithm is the XOR metric it uses.
 Each node is identified by a unique key, the distance between nodes is defined as XOR of their keys.

 Each Bucket contains `k` nodes (that's why they're called k-buckets) with a common prefix in relation to a current node.
 K-buckets are kept sorted by time:
 - Head: last seen - least-recently seen node